Last Updated on October 5, 2022

 By Christine from Treasured Family Travels

 My bucket list is quite full.
 However, as a miles and points travel hacker, most of my list can be accomplished for pennies on the dollar.
 There was one item that eluded my hacking though – a Disney cruise.
+THAT ONE is definitely one of the most fun birthday trip ideas ever!!

 For my 50th birthday, we decided to take the plunge (maybe splurge is a better word) with a 7-day Disney cruise to the Western Caribbean.
-Since I’m a Disney blogger and a self proclaimed Disney mom, I looked forward to this cruise for the entire 18 months from when we booked it.
+Since I’m a Disney blogger and a self-proclaimed Disney mom, I looked forward to this cruise for the entire 18 months from when we booked it.

 The Disney Fantasy cruise ship did not disappoint!
-We took a Christmas themed cruise and enjoyed the lavish decorations, the snow machine on their private island, and the incredible food.
+We took a Christmas-themed cruise and enjoyed the lavish decorations, the snow machine on their private island, and the incredible food.
 I think I had tears in my eyes during embarkation because this had been on my bucket list for so long and it was finally coming true.

 We treated ourselves to a Family Verandah cabin and sat outside watching the vast ocean slide by.
 Even better, we ordered Mickey ice cream bars from the Disney Cruise room service menu (most items are free) just because we could!